renewable energy

 Today, the alternative energy industry is at the forefront of technological innovation.
 Unfortunately, in many industries where technology is a primary component, intellectual property protection is a vital concern.
 And in such a vibrant industry, even a spark of inspiration should be protected in a legal capacity.

 Securing a patent is integral to protecting one’s intellectual property.
-For instance, even though his water didn’t actually come to fruition, Stanley Meyer nonetheless holds a number of patents, including U.S. Patent 4,936,961, “Method for the production of a fuel gas.”
+For instance, even though his water fuel cell didn’t actually come to fruition, Stanley Meyer nonetheless holds a number of patents, including U.S. Patent 4,936,961, “Method for the production of a fuel gas.”
 In granting Meyer (or any inventor) a patent, the U.S. Patent and Trademark Office must deem that an idea has “a significant use that helps to improve something.”

 It’s important to note that creating something isn’t an automatic guarantee of patent ownership.
 Patents are typically granted to the first person who applies to protect an idea or invention.
 And even if, like the jellyfish-powered laser, an invention includes an organic compound, a patent can still be granted.